 Rob Key backs Brendon McCullum to remain as England head coach despite Ashes defeat

-Rob Key backs Brendon McCullum and Ben Stokes amid England’s post‑Ashes fallout but concedes jobs remain under threat in Australia; Key accepts preparation mistakes, and dismisses claims of a drinking culture after Noosa episode in sitdown on the Sky Sports Cricket podcast
+Rob Key, managing director of England men's cricket, backs Brendon McCullum and Ben Stokes amid post‑Ashes fallout but concedes jobs remain under threat; Key accepts preparation mistakes, and dismisses claims of a drinking culture after Noosa episode on the Sky Sports Cricket podcast

 Rob Key insists Brendon McCullum is the best man to continue leading England but admits he does not know what the ECB have planned in the wake of their abject Ashes defeat.